Retr0-code/SignHere/README.md

 <b>Windows</b>
 --
-First, you need to download the [archive].
+First, you need to download the [archive](https://github.com/Retr0-code/SignHere/archive/main.zip).
 Then unpack it and open a PowerShell window in this folder and write:
 ```sh
 .\SignHere.py
 ```